NIVANorge/Mobius2/docs/mobiviewdocs/plots.md

 ## Context menu options

-If you right click a plot you get context menu options (curtesy to the [Scatter](https://github.com/anboto/Scatter) package).
+If you right click a plot you get context menu options (curtesy of the [Scatter](https://github.com/anboto/Scatter) package).
 These allow you to (among other things)
 - Copy the plot to clipboard.
 Unfortunately, pasting it again only works in some applications and not others.
 - Save the plot to a file.
 - View the data behind the plot.
 Here you can for instance copy the data to a spreadsheet file using `ctrl-A` `ctrl-C`, then paste it inside a spreadsheet application, or you can directly export it as a `.csv` file.